Using Tracy Profiler

 )

-Compile your project in debug mode.
+Now compile your project in debug mode:

 mkdir build && cd build